edgio-docs/edgio-docs/src/pages/guides/basics/properties.md

 A property instructs {{ PRODUCT }} how to securely process requests for your website.
 Setting up a property typically involves:

+-   Determining whether it will belong to a team space that allows collaboration with other team members or a private space with access restricted to your account.
 -   [Environment(s)](/guides/basics/environments).
 An environment allows you to serve your site on different domains.
 -   [TLS certificate(s)](/guides/FINDME).
 Each hostname associated with an environment requires the installation of a TLS certificate on our network.
 Manage these TLS certificates through your property's settings.
 -   [Securing your web applications and API traffic](/guides/security/waf).
 Secure your web applications and APIs across all environments using a single configuration at the property level.